ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/CZHnfMC.png)

-How to try this simplified example shader in my project?
+How to try this simplified example shader in my URP project?
 -------------------
 1. Clone all .shader & .hlsl files into your URP project.
 2. Put these files inside the same folder.